ClaudiaRojasSoto/React-ToDo-App/README.md

 > The project follows the following folder and file structure:

 - /src: Contains the source files of the application.
-- /src/index.js: Main entry point of the JavaScript application.
+- /src/main.jsx: Main entry point of the React application.
-- /src/App.js: Top-level component of the application.
+- /src/App.jsx: Top-level component of the application.
 - /src/components: Directory for React components.
+- /src/context: Directory for React components.
-- /src/components/Calculator.js: React component for the calculator.
+- /src/routes: Directory for React components.
-- /src/calculator.css: CSS file for the Calculator.js styles.
-- /src/App.css: CSS file for the App.js styles.
-- /src/index.css: CSS file for the index.js styles.
+- /src/styles: CSS files for the React app
 - /public: Contains the public files and assets of the application.
-- /public/index.html: Base HTML file of the application.
+- /public/Contains the SVG icon from Vite.
 - /build: Contains the generated production files.

 ### Setup

-> Clone this repository to your desired folder: https://github.com/ClaudiaRojasSoto/math_magicians.git
+> Clone this repository to your desired folder: https://github.com/ClaudiaRojasSoto/React-ToDo-App.git

 ### Install